p4ulor/Object-Detector-App/README.md

 - a) From .apk file: Download in [releases](https://github.com/p4ulor/Object-Detector-App/releases).
 Built with Github Actions
 - b) With source code:
   - Connect your phone to the PC and run in a terminal at the root directory `./gradlew app:installDebug`
-  - Or `./gradlew assembleRelease` to install a release
+  - Or `./gradlew assembleDebug` to build a debug version, which will output to []

 ## Notes 📝
 - The Machine Learning models used with MediaPipe need to be a compatible with it, the compatability depends on the feature used